hsavit1/hsavit1.github.io/Index.md

 Here you can find a bunch of links to really cool places on the internet.
 I GUARANTEE a non-zero chance that you will walk away smarter than you were before!
 Find me on Github [Link](https://github.com/hsavit1)

+**Keys**:
+- :fire: signifies an Awesome List
+- :thumbsup: :fire: :exclamation: :raised_hands: means DO NOT MISS THIS
+- ::green_heart: means a great Github project

 #**Swift**
 - Posts
 	- SequenceType and GeneratorType [Post](http://itshenry.com/2015/09/05/sequence-generator.html)